element-hq/policies/docs/gitter/terms_and_conditions.md

 United Kingdom
 EC4R 1AG

-Should you have other questions or concerns about this document, please send us an email at [support@gitter.io](mailto:support@gitter.io)
+Should you have other questions or concerns about this document, please send us an email at [support@gitter.im](mailto:support@gitter.im)

 ### 1.2 Using The Service Means Accepting These Terms